 - One of the safest campuses in the UK

 Lancaster University has a special catalogue for Study Abroad students, which lists courses available to international students.
-You can get information online or stop by the Off-Campus Studies Office (CUB 290) to get a book.
+You can get information online or stop by the Center for Global Education (CUB 290) to get a book.